 - Have you addressed creating a workplace free from violence and harassment?

-- Violence policy and harassment policy meet legislation?
+- Does the Violence Prevention Plan (policy and procedure) meet legislation?

 - What is the process to investigate harassment and bullying incidents?